mantrajsframework/mantrad/docs/29-mantra-core-components.md

 $ mantra
 ```

-See [Mantra commands](/docs/mantra-core-commands.md) to see default commands and [Component Commands](/docs/component-commands.md) to know how to implement your own commands in your components.
+See [Mantra commands](/docs/28-mantra-core-commands.md) to see default commands and [Component Commands](/docs/17-component-commands.md) to know how to implement your own commands in your components.

+***
+To learn by example, go to [Mantra demos](https://www.mantrajs.com/mantrademos/showall) and [components](https://www.mantrajs.com/marketplacecomponent/components) sections of [Mantra site](https://www.mantrajs.com).